steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 ----------------------

 FBGEMM includes tests and benchmarks to validate performance.
-To run these tests, you must use ROCm version 5.7 or a more recent version on the host or container.
+To run these tests, you must use ROCm version 5.7 or a more recent version on the host and container.
 To run FBGEMM tests, follow these instructions:

 .. code-block:: shell

    # !!
 Run inside the Conda environment !!

-   # Enable for running in CPU-only mode (when on a GPU-capable machine)
+   # From the /fbgemm_gpu/ directory
+   cd test

-   export CUDA_VISIBLE_DEVICES=-1
+   export FBGEMM_TEST_WITH_ROCM=1
    # Enable for debugging failed kernel executions
-   export CUDA_LAUNCH_BLOCKING=1

-   # For operators involving NCCL, if the rpath is not set up correctly for
-   # libnccl.so.2, LD_LIBRARY_PATH will need to be updated.
-   export LD_LIBRARY_PATH="/path/to/nccl/lib:${LD_LIBRARY_PATH}"
+   export HIP_LAUNCH_BLOCKING=1

-   # Run the test
    python -m pytest -v -rsx -s -W ignore::pytest.PytestCollectionWarning split_table_batched_embeddings_test.py

-To run the FBGEMM_GPU benchmarking test, use these commands.
+To run the FBGEMM_GPU ``uvm`` test, use these commands.
 These tests only support the AMD MI210 and more recent accelerators.

 .. code-block:: shell

    # Run this inside the Conda environment from the /fbgemm_gpu/ directory
    export HSA_XNACK=1
-   cd bench
+   cd test

-   python split_table_batched_embeddings_benchmark.py uvm
+   python -m pytest -v -rsx -s -W ignore::pytest.PytestCollectionWarning ./uvm/uvm_test.py